Ursynów: Middle Ages

+The St. Catherine Church, built in 1848, which is the seat of the oldest Roman Catholic parish in Warsaw, founded in 1238.

-By 1065, the area of the current neighbourhood of Stary Służew was inhabited by the Catholic monks of the Order of Saint Benedict.
-They also had there their missionary centre.
-In 1238, the Catholic St. Catherine Parish, was founded by duke Konrad I of Masovia, ruler of the Duchy of Masovia, and erected by bishop Paweł II of Bnin.
+By 1065, the area of the current neighbourhood of Stary Służew was inhabited by the Roman Catholic monks of the Order of Saint Benedict, who operated a missionary centre there.
+In 1238, the Roman Catholic St. Catherine Parish was founded by Duke Konrad I of Masovia, ruler of the Duchy of Masovia, and erected by bishop Paweł II of Bnin.
 It is the oldest parish within modern boundaries of Warsaw.
 At the same time, nearby was also founded the Służew Old Cemetery.
-Archaeological findings suggest, that before that, it was a place of worship of Slavic pagans, with signs of fire that burned constantly for several-hounded years.
+Archaeological findings suggest, that before that, it was a place of worship of Slavic pagans, with signs of fire that burned constantly for several-hundred years.
 The information about the design and history of the first church remains unknown.
 In the 13th century, in its place was built a wooden church, which was later replaced by a brick building.
 The St. Catherine Church was later rebuilt again in 1742, and in 1848, in Romanesque Revival style.

-By 1238, there is the area present the village of Służewo (later known as Służew).
-It was placed near Sadurka river, and owned by the Catholic Order of Canon Regulars of St. Augustin from Czerwińsk nad Wisłą.
-In 1240, the village was acquired by duke Konrad I of Masovia, who then gifted it to his knight and count, Gotard of Służew, on 27 April 1245.
-His descendants became the Służewiecki family of the Radwan heraldic clan, who owned the estate until the 17th century.

-In 1386, the village of Kabaty, a small farming community, was granted the Kulm law rights by duke Janusz I the Old, ruler of the Duchy of Warsaw.
+By 1238, the Służew (then known as Służewo), was present near the Sadurka stream (with Służewiec Stream currently being its only remainder), and owned by the Order of Canon Regulars of St. Augustin from Czerwińsk nad Wisłą.
+In 1240, the village was acquired by Duke Konrad I of Masovia, who then granted it to his knight and count, Gotard of Służew, on 27 April 1245.
+His descendants became the Służewiecki family of the Radwan heraldic clan, which owned the estate until the 17th century.
+In 1386, the village of Kabaty was granted the Kulm law rights by Duke Janusz I the Old, ruler of the Duchy of Warsaw.
 It was located at the edge of the Warsaw Escarpment, on a road connecting Warsaw and Czersk, within the central east part of the current district.

-By the 15th century, in the area of modern Ursynów were present several more villages that formed farming communities.
-Most of them were owned and inhabited by petty nobility.
+By the 15th century, several more farming communities formed within the area of modern Ursynów, most of which were owned and inhabited by petty nobility.
 This included Imielin in the central north, Wyczółki in the north west, Wolica in the north east, and Jeziorki and Dąbrówka in the south east.
-In 1445, Imielin was granted the Kulm law rights by duke Bolesław IV of Warsaw.
+In 1445, Imielin was granted the Kulm law rights by Duke Bolesław IV of Warsaw.
 By 1528, near Kabaty was also present a small farming community of Moczydło.